McGill University: McGill and World War I

-Beginning in the 1920s and continuing until the 1960s, McGill imposed a controversial quota which specified a maximum on the proportion of the newly admitted Jewish students.
-The quota limited the Jewish student population in medicine and law to at most 10%.

 Founder of universities and colleges

 McGill was instrumental in founding several major universities and colleges.
 It established the first post-secondary institutions in British Columbia to provide degree programs to the growing cities of Vancouver and Victoria.
 It chartered Victoria College in 1903 as an affiliated junior college of McGill, offering first and second-year courses in arts and science, until it became today's University of Victoria.
-British Columbia's first university was incorporated in Vancouver in 1908 as the McGill University College of British Columbia.
+British Columbia's first University was incorporated in Vancouver in 1908 as the McGill University College of British Columbia.
 The private institution granted McGill degrees until it became the independent University of British Columbia in 1915.

 Dawson College began in 1945 as a satellite campus of McGill to absorb the anticipated influx of students after World War II.
 Many students in their first three years in the Faculty of Engineering took courses at Dawson College to relieve the McGill campus for the later two years for their degree course.
 Dawson eventually became independent of McGill and evolved into the first English CEGEP in Quebec.
 Another CEGEP, John Abbott College, was established in 1971 at the campus of McGill's Macdonald College.

 Both founders of the University of Alberta, Premier Alexander Cameron Rutherford of Alberta and Henry Marshall Tory, were also McGill alumni.
 In addition, McGill alumni and professors, Sir William Osler and Howard Atwood Kelly, were among the four founders and early faculty members of the Johns Hopkins University School of Medicine.
 Osler eventually became the first Physician-in-Chief of the new Johns Hopkins Hospital in Baltimore, Maryland, US in 1889.
 He led the creation of the Johns Hopkins University School of Medicine in 1893.
 Other McGill alumni founded the Schulich School of Medicine & Dentistry in the 1880s.

-Recent history
+By 1961, McGill had an enrolment of 8,507 students and 925 graduate students.
 Since the 1960s McGill has experienced government funding curtailment.
-According to a 2016 report, McGill faces a staggering $1.3 billion deferred maintenance bill.
-Furthermore, 73% of its buildings are in poor or very poor shape.
-However, the university remains strong, and is still regarded as one of the best in Canada.
+According to a 2016 report, McGill had a $1.3 billion deferred maintenance bill.
+The report also identified that 73 per cent of the university's buildings were in poor or very poor shape.